-• When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+· When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
 Overloading can cause a loss of control, poor performance or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure or tires.

 - Safety chains must always be used between your vehicle and trailer.
 Always connect the chains to the frame or hook retainers of the vehicle hitch.
-Cross the chains under the trailer tongue and allow enough slack for turning corners. - Vehicles with trailers should not be parked on a grade.
+Cross the chains under the trailer tongue and allow enough slack for turning corners.

+- Vehicles with trailers should not be parked on a grade.
 When parking, apply the parking brake on the tow vehicle.
 Put the tow vehicle automatic transmission in P for Park.
-With a manual transmission, shift the transmission into reverse.
-Always, block or "chock" the trailer wheels. - GCWR must not be exceeded. - Total weight must be distributed between the tow vehicle and the trailer such that the following four ratings are not exceeded: - 1.
-GVWR - 2.
-GTW
+Always, block or "chock" the trailer wheels.
+5

+- GCWR must not be exceeded.

+- Total weight must be distributed between the tow vehicle and the trailer such that the following four ratings are not exceeded:

+- 1. GVWR

+- 2. GTW

-3. GAWR
+- 3. GAWR